pingcap/talent-plan/rust/README.md

 ## The goal of this course

-The goal of this course is to teach new Rust programmers how build real-world [systems programs][sp], with all the desirable Rust characteristics, including high-performance, reliability, and easy concurrency; and to do so using the best practices that might not be evident to newcomers.
+The goal of this course is to teach new Rust programmers how to build real-world [systems programs][sp], with all the desirable Rust characteristics, including high-performance, reliability, and easy concurrency; and to do so using the best practices that might not be evident to newcomers.